transcom/mymove-docs/docs/backend/guides/understanding-milmove-routing.md

 ### Subrouting

 Gorilla Mux allows easy configuration of matching routes.
-Here were are matching by a path prefix.
+Here we are are matching by a path prefix.
 This means that any requests that are prefixed with `/static`, will use the set middleware and handlers.

 Here's the code with some comments to further explain.